 GSA offers advertising in each meeting's program book and on the meeting website.
-Both opportunities are an excellent way to increase brand exposure to attendees.
-The program is circulated to geneticists and used long after the conference is over while the meeting website is the source of pertinent information for the meeting that and visited regularly leading up the meeting and after.
+Both opportunities are an excellent way to increase brand exposure to attendees leading up to the meeting and after.
+The program is circulated to geneticists and used long after the conference is over, while the meeting website is the source of pertinent information for the meeting.

 The following GSA meetings are being planned for 2017 (exhibitor and sponsorship opportunities are available on the meeting website):